grant-king/ML_progress/log.md

 **Thoughts:** The movies item page is fully connected to the tmdb database.
 I have the test server deliver one of several titles when navigating to /movies/item.

+Day 89: October 8, 2018

+**Today's Progress:** Continued django_three and started new project

+**Thoughts:** I am still following along the Django tutorial series, but am repeating everything again with another project.

+Day 90: October 9, 2018

+**Today's Progress:** Continued replicating steps for new community project, returned to previous project, Movie app

+**Thoughts:** I was haivng a hard time planning the class for the new community project so have returned to the movie app where the objects are pretty obvious.
+I am building the models and database for the Movies app while following Corey's videos of the simplified process.
+Instead of having convoluted views handle storing movie information, I now have the site populating from the Movie model, built from methods using tmdbsimple.
 <!---

 Day x: October x, 2018